01 of 07

 Penguin Poop Happens

 Penguin specialist Josh Davis introduced us to Yellow Blue, a female African penguin.
 After she wobbled freely around the climate-controlled encounter room, acclimating to her new audience and eliciting delighted giggles from the kids in our small group, Davis told us a bit about Mystic Aquarium's penguin population.
-The Roger Tory Peterson Penguin Exhibit, which opened in 1989, is home to more than 28 penguins as of 2014 including nearly a dozen mated pairs.
+The Roger Tory Peterson Penguin Exhibit is home to more than 28 penguins including nearly a dozen mated pairs.

 Davis also experienced an unfortunate penguin byproduct he'd cautioned us about.
 "Yellow Blue is like a poop machine," he explained good-naturedly.
 Even though the penguin will be nattily attired, it's a good idea to dress down for your encounter.
 A penguin's tuxedo, we learned, serves a dual purpose: Black feathers absorb heat, while white serve as countershading or camouflage.Continue to 3 of 7 below.